 What is SaaS?

-One of the three main cloud computing categories alongside infrastructure as a service and platform as a service, software-as-a-service (SaaS) is a web-based software distribution model in which a third-party provider hosts applications that it makes available to customers over the internet.
-The software vendor hosts and maintains the servers, databases, and code that constitute an application.
+SaaS applications provide tremendous value to end users.
+One of the three main cloud computing categories alongside infrastructure-as-a-service (IaaS) and platform-as-a-service (PaaS), software-as-a-service (SaaS) is a web-based software distribution model in which a third-party provider hosts applications that it makes available to customers over the internet.
+The software vendor hosts and maintains the servers, databases and code that constitute an application.

-The Value of SaaS…and Some of the Security Concerns
+The Value of SaaS - and Some of the Security Concerns

-The economics of SaaS, and cloud computing in general, empower enterprises.
+The economics of SaaS – and cloud computing in general – empower enterprises.
 SaaS offers easy setup and collaboration capabilities that change the way organizations do business, allowing employees to access the tools they need to effectively do their jobs and essentially putting enterprise customers back in control of IT spending.

-Reducing this type of risk in SaaS applications, where organizations’ most sensitive data often resides, is key to securing enterprise IT infrastructures of the future.
+Reducing this type of risk in SaaS applications, where organizations’ most sensitive data often resides, is key to securing the enterprise IT infrastructures of the future.
 As a result, governance and protection of this data has catapulted to the top of CISOs’ priority lists.